Earthquake Safety Program Environmental Review

 The environmental review of BART’s Earthquake Safety Program has four components:

-The Berkeley Hills Tunnel to Montgomery Station, which includes the highest priorities for strengthening (i.e, the Transbay Tube)
+- The BART Caldecott Tunnel to Montgomery Station, which includes the highest priorities for strengthening (i.e, the Transbay Tube)

 The San Francisco Bay Area Rapid Transit District (BART) has prepared a Draft Initial Study/Mitigated Negative Declaration (Draft IS/MND) pursuant to the California Environmental Quality Act (CEQA) for the Fremont Line Operability Project.
 The proposed project would upgrade portions of the Fremont Line to allow BART to resume operations shortly after a major earthquake.
 The Draft IS/MND provides an environmental evaluation of the potential impacts and mitigation measures.
 The study concludes that the project’s mitigation measures would ensure that all impacts remain at a less than significant level.
 This notice is to advise the public and agencies that the Draft IS/MND is available for review and of the public meeting that was held.